CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 where the antialiased version is much smoother.
 It is also visible in the edges of the cornell box.

 There is a small performance penalty associated with stochastic sampled antialiasing, which is unsurprising as the sampling requires the generation of random numbers per pixel for each iteration.
-Specifically, with 10 iterations, the difference is 2219 milliseconds versus 2100 milliseconds without anti-aliasing (with material sort enabled)
+Specifically, with 1000 iterations, the runtime is 39979 milliseconds without antialiasing versus 40006 milliseconds with anti-aliasing, a 0.07% increaase.

 Compared to a hypothetical CPU implementation, stochastic anti-aliasing would likely greatly benefit from being implemented on the GPU since there is clear pixel-level parallelism, where each pixel (with relative independence)